 10 Surprising Ways Chinese Herbal Medicine Can Heal Your Body & Mind

 Bien Jn Chinese Medicine Centre Qualified Doctors

 Chinese herbal therapy involves the use of natural plants and minerals.

 Usually, one batch of medicinals is prepared as a decoction of about 7 to 16 substances.
 They are specially formulated in China and include flowers, leaf stalks, seeds and roots.
-Some of these are considered as main herbs, some as ancillary herbs; within the ancillary herbs.
-Each has it’s own healing properties which are used for specific purposes and perform a particular medical function, to treat disease and rectify the balance of Yin and Yang. some also help dispel pathogenic factors.
+Some of these are considered main herbs, and some as ancillary herbs; within ancillary herbs.
+Each has its own healing properties which are used for specific purposes and perform a particular medical function, to treat disease and rectify the balance of Yin and Yang. some also help dispel pathogenic factors.

 Your doctor will prescribe a combination especially suited to treat you and your condition.
 These herbs work together to address different root causes and symptoms.